What is a heat pump dryer?

 - Better for your energy bill.

-- Your clothing will look good longer thanks to the low temperature.
+- Your laundry will stay beautiful longer thanks to the low temperature.

 Cons heat pump dryer